 Regional Rate Comparison

 CHWD has a proven record of providing quality service at low rates.
 CHWD rates have been lower than the average for the region for well over a decade.
-With the proposed rate increase, CHWD customers will continue to pay lower rates compared to many other water customers in the Sacramento area.
+With the adopted rate increase for 2018, CHWD customers will continue to pay lower rates compared to many other water customers in the Sacramento area.

 Rate Calculator – 2017 Water Rate Adjustments